How To Eat To Get Lean – Complete Meal Plan

 Introduction To Lean Muscle Foods

 Eating a large amount of fat and carbohydrates together leads to one thing, fat storage.
 This little-known fact is helping fuel the obesity epidemic.
-Along with preventing you from achieving the healthy, lean, and energised body you want.
+And preventing you from achieving the healthy, lean, and energised body you want.

 In this guide, we’re going to dive deeper into why that is.
-And how you can utilise nutrient timing and partitioning to overcome it.
+And how you can utilise nutrient timing and nutrition pairing to overcome it.
 Which means you will build lean muscle whilst also burning fat at the same time.
 Known as body recomposition.

 Fat Storage